Differentiation (sociology): Introduction

-Parsons maintained that in the course of the general rationalization process of the world and the related secularization process, the value-scheme structure of the religious and "magic" systems would stepwise be "transformed" into political ideologies, market doctrines, folklore systems, social lifestyles and aesthetic movements and so on.
-This transformation, Parsons maintained, was not so much the destruction of the religious value schemes (although such a process could also occur) but was generally the way in which "religious" (and in a broader sense "constitutive") values would tend to move from a religious-magic and primordial "representation" to one which was more secularized and more "modern" in its institutionalized and symbolistic expression; this again would coincide with the increasing relative independence of systems of expressive symbolization vis-a-vis cognitive and evaluative lines of differentiation (for example, the flower power movement in the 60s and early 70s).
+Parsons maintained that in the course of the general rationalisation process of the world and the related secularisation process, the value-scheme structure of the religious and "magic" systems would be "transformed" stepwise into political ideologies, market doctrines, folklore systems, social lifestyles and aesthetic movements, and so on.
+This transformation, Parsons maintained, was not so much the destruction of the religious value schemes (although such a process could also occur) but was generally the way in which "religious" (and in a broader sense, "constitutive") values would tend to move from a religious-magic and primordial "representation" to one more secularised and "modern" in its institutionalised and symbolistic expression.
+This again would coincide with the increasing relative independence of systems of expressive symbolization vis a vis cognitive and evaluative lines of differentiation; for example, the flower power movement in the 1960s and early 1970s.

-The breakthrough of rock music in the 1950s and the sensual expressiveness of Elvis would be another example of the way in which expressive symbolization would tend to increase its impact vis-a-vis other factors of system differentiation, which again according to Parsons was a part of the deeper evolutionary logic, which in part was related to the increased impact of the goal-attachment function of the cultural system and at the same time related the increased factor of institutionalized individualism, which have become a fundamental feature for historical modernity).
-Luhmann tended to claim that each subsystem has autopoietic "drives" of their own.
-Instead of reducing society as a whole to one of its subsystems, such as Karl Marx did to Economics or Hans Kelsen did to Law, Luhmann based his analysis on the idea that society is a self-differentiating system that will, in order to attain mastery over an environment that is always more complex than it, increase its own complexity through a proliferating of subsystems.
-Although Luhmann claims that society cannot be reduced to any one of its subsystems, his critics maintain that his autopoietic assumptions make it impossible to "constitute" a society at all and that Luhmann's theory is inherently self-contradictory.
-"Religion" is more extensive than the church, "politics" transcends the governmental apparatus, and "economics" encompasses more than the sum total of organizations of production.
+The breakthrough of rock music in the 1950s and the sensual expressiveness of Elvis Presley would be another example of the way in which expressive symbolisation would tend to increase its impact vis a vis other factors of system differentiation.
+This again, according to Parsons, was a part of the deeper evolutionary logic, related in part to the increased impact of the goal-attachment function of the cultural system and at the same time related to the increased factor of institutionalised individualism, which have become a fundamental feature for historical modernity.

-There are four types of differentiation: segmentation, stratification, center-periphery, and functional.
+Luhmann tended to claim that each subsystem has autopoietic "drives" of its own.
+Instead of reducing society as a whole to one of its subsystems, such as Karl Marx did to economics or Hans Kelsen did to law, Luhmann based his analysis on the idea that society is a self-differentiating system that will, in order to attain mastery over an environment that is always more complex than itself, increase its own complexity through a proliferating of subsystems.
+Although Luhmann claimed that society could not be reduced to any one of its subsystems, his critics maintain that his autopoietic assumptions make it impossible to "constitute" a society at all, and that his theory is inherently self-contradictory.
+"Religion" is more extensive than the church; "politics" transcends the governmental apparatus; and "economics" encompasses more than the sum total of organizations of production.